AdobeDocs/analytics.en/help/analyze/activity-map/getting-started.md

 +++Adobe Analytics tag extension

 The **[!UICONTROL Use Activity Map]** configuration setting handles Activity Map data collection and is typically enabled by default.
 It is available for all tag extensions v1.9.0 or later.
-You can check to make sure that is is enabled in the extension's configuration settings:
+You can check to make sure that it is enabled in the extension's configuration settings:

 1. Log in to [experience.adobe.com](https://experience.adobe.com)
 1. Select **[!UICONTROL Data Collection]** in the quick access menu or the product selector in the top right.